Situational Judgement Test (SJT)

-The assessment process is made up of one mandatory part - the Situational Judgement Test (SJT).
+The assessment process is made up of 1 mandatory part - the Situational Judgement Test (SJT).

-You will be required to sit the 105-minute assessment at a Pearson Vue Driving Test Centre between 8 November 2022 – 16 November 2022.
+You will be required to sit the 105 minute assessment at a Pearson Vue Driving Test Centre between 8 November 2023 to 16 November 2023.
 You will be able to self-book a time and venue within this window which is convenient to you (subject to availability).

-A formal notification, inviting applicants to the SJT will be sent on the 27 September 2022.
+A formal notification, inviting you to the SJT will be sent on the 27 September 2023.

 If you do not attend the SJT, you will be unable to progress.

 There is no need to revise for the SJT as it is not a test of clinical knowledge.